eodas/PiIoTTiles/README.md

 The RPi IoT Tron Java ties all location and environment monitoring information on one GPS Map Screen.

 Monitor buildings, servers, vehicles and people from anywhere in the world and post there status and condition directly to the EOSPY Server from your own application.
-Stay connected and informed to what’s important.
+Stay connected and informed to whatâ€™s important.
 The EOSPY Executive Order Spy Java Client is a GPS tracking automation and remote monitoring system that is a complete custom package for your business or office.
 Its wireless GPS tracking allows you to monitor your office, systems, personal property, and business from anywhere in the world.
 Receive information from any number of events like when an employee arrives on-site, where a vehicle is located and even receive remote ambient light intensity, temperature, humidity and other information.
 An alarm is triggered if the SOS button is pressed or the vehicle has exceeded the speed you defined.
 The EOSPY Java ties all location and environment monitoring information on one GPS Map Screen.

-Executive Order Spy — This quick guide will help you install and configure the EOSPY – Executive Order Sensor Processor System components.
+Executive Order Spy â€” This quick guide will help you install and configure the EOSPY â€“ Executive Order Sensor Processor System components.

 Executive Order Spy has several components:
 1. The EOSPY AI-IoT, the Internet of Things Drools-jBPM Expert System.
 2. The EOSPY Server, the live map GPS tracking Windows program.
 3. The EOSPY Client, the Arduino Tron or Android application you install on an Android phone.
-4. Configure GSM/GPRS/GPS Tracking Devices to use with EOSPY – Executive Order Sensor Processor System Server.
+4. Configure GSM/GPRS/GPS Tracking Devices to use with EOSPY â€“ Executive Order Sensor Processor System Server.

 You can have an unlimited number and combination of EOSPY Clients and/or GPS tracking devices in use with EOSPY Server.
 (Download EOSPY Server from our website http://www.eospy.com and Download EOSPY Client from the Google Store, standard or TI-SensorTag version)